electron/packager/readme.md

 `sign-entitlements` - *String*

-  The path to entitlements used in signing.
-(Currently limited to Mac App Store distribution.)
+  The path to the 'parent' entitlements used in signing.

+ `sign-entitlements-inherit` - *String*

+  The path to the 'child' entitlements.
+See [electron-osx-sign](https://www.npmjs.com/package/electron-osx-sign#opts) for more details.

 `strict-ssl` - *Boolean*